SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Boston

 Messenger.
-Note: Later engaged in his famous "midnight ride" to Lexington, Massachusetts.
+Note: Later engaged in his famous "midnight ride" to Lexington, Massachusetts

 Torrey Dep.